 Q: Can the view configuration panel be shown on both the schematic and PCB editor at the same time?

 A: No, the view configuration panel was created for the new 3D engine in Altium Designer and only works with the PCB layout workspace.

 Q: Can our team work with Altium Designer 18 and an older version of Altium Designer on the same project?

 A: Yes, but Altium Designer 18 specific functionality such as multiboard are not available in Altium Designer 17.

 Q: Does the sectional view work on non multiboard projects?

 A: No. The sectional view only works with multi-board but if you want to make sure an enclosure accurately fits your board.
 Altium Designer comes equipped with collision checking.

-A: Once part choices are assigned to managed components in the vault it doesn’t matter what design they’re used in, they will retain their part choice.
+A: Once part choices are assigned to managed components in the it doesn’t matter what design they’re used in, they will retain their part choice.

 Q: Is Altium backwards compatible with older versions?

 A: Yes.
 Altium 18 is able to open and work with file formats of previous versions.